Generally the query consists of two sections (source A and source B).

 - Copies the command string A or B to the clipboard automaticaly

-If a business system is centralized stored and used from different clients with mixed regional setting on their laptops, it can cause problems.
+If a business system is stored centrally and used from different clients with mixed regional setting on their laptops, this may cause problems.

 To avoid the major pitfalls take care of date functionality.